 Researchers from Rice University have recently published the results of their work on graphite-based mass data storage and reprogrammable gate arrays in a major step towards making graphene-based electronics a reality.

+Graphite has long been known to have unique electrical properties and has therefore been put forward by many as a possible substitute for silicon for use in integrated circuitry.
 The Rice University research team, led by Prof. James Tour, deposited several 10-nanometers-thick stripes of amorphous graphite onto silicon and later verified that this process facilitated the creation of potentially very dense and stable non-volatile memory.

 For reasons that are yet to be completely understood, graphite behaves in a very peculiar way whenever a current is run through it.
 When a current is run though a 10-atom-thick layer of graphite, a small gap — only two nanometers in size — is immediately formed, effectively breaking the circuit in two electrically insulated parts.

 What's even more surprising, when a current is run again through the same circuit, the break is instantly repaired.
 This process can apparently be repeated indefinitely, providing a simple and yet highly efficient way of representing a bit.

 The graphite-based approach holds a number of notable advantages over current technology such as Flash memory, including a vastly increased memory density; a low operational voltage of only three volts; a very high on/off charge ratio, facilitating the bit "read" process; the need for only two terminals instead of the usual three, which greatly simplifies the circuitry needed; and finally, its high resistance to temperature changes and high radiation levels, which make it suitable for deployment in the space and military industry.

 Non-volatile memory is not the only possible application — perhaps not even the most promising one — for the team's work.